Nine Rings C89

 Anyone with a bit of common sense knows that water snakes aren’t that common.
 Most of the time, they’re washed ashore by river currents or come up because they can’t survive in the water.
 The one that bit me probably attacked because I startled it while moving the stool.

 The snakes that had climbed onto the deck earlier were just slithering around; they hadn’t attacked us directly.
 That meant whatever had drawn them on board wasn’t us.
-And the fact that the entire swarm was concentrated at the bow—that was really strange.
+And the fact that the entire swarm was concentrated at the bow, that was really strange.

 Could it be that what the captain said about the ship hitting something… was actually a submerged snake nest?

 Just as that thought crossed my mind, I felt something brush against my flippers underwater.
-A flood of terrible memories surged up, and I instinctively pulled my legs up.
+A flood of terrible memories surged up, and I instinctively pulled my legs in.
 He Yu pointed behind me with a trembling finger.

 He Yu grabbed me with one hand and hauled me up.
 Only then did I see what had burst out of the water.